-One of the top places to visit in Seattle is Pike Place Market.
+The Pike Place Market is one of the best places to visit in Seattle.
 Dating all the way back to 1907, this is one of the oldest public farmers’ markets in the United States.

 By shopping at Pike Place Market, you’re doing much more than just checking off one of the best Seattle attractions.
 You’re supporting local farmers, artisans, and small businesses as well!

-After exploring Pike Place, you’re just a short walk from the next spot on our list of Seattle attractions — Waterfront Park.
+After exploring Pike Place, you’re just a short walk from Waterfront Park, the next spot on my list of Seattle attractions.
 There are several benches and picnic tables here, so it’s the perfect place to sit down and enjoy whatever delicious food you picked up at the market.

-Waterfront Park is a great spot to unwind after a big day taking of sightseeing in the Emerald City.
+Waterfront Park is a great spot to unwind after a big day of sightseeing in Seattle.
 It’s located between Pier 57 and 59.
 Click here to get directions.

 8. Day Trip to Mount Rainier

-For travellers on a day trip, hiking along one of the many trails is a top choice.
-During the winter months, you can trade-in your hiking boots for show shoes and still enjoy the trails.
+For travelers on a day trip, hiking along one of the many trails is a top choice.
+During the winter months, you can trade your hiking boots for show shoes and still enjoy the trails.

 9. Take a Cruise